Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Some surges in customer demand truly are unexpected.
 However, many are more predictable than you think.

-For example, during football season, you may notice spikes in sales of certain types of snacks.
-Or maybe sales of some types of produce fall off during certain seasons, telling you it’s safe to order less during those months.
-Even basic demand forecasting can help you prevent recurring stockouts and give you time to negotiate with suppliers well in advance.
+For example, during football season, you may notice spikes in sales of certain types of snacks like salsas and dips in the summer.
+Or maybe sales of produce like sweet potatoes spike during the Fall, telling you it’s best to order more during those months.

 Maintaining a high inventory churn rate is one of the key ways to maximize supermarket profits.
 Strategically using discounts and promotions to sell slow-moving inventory is a great way to do just that.